rehive/docs/source/includes/_administration.md

 ### Create Tier Requirements

-Create a new switch related to a Tier.
+Create a new requirement related to a Tier.

 > Create Tier Requirements request